 Selling, general and administrative expense for the year ended December 31, 2023 decreased \$72.3 million to \$98.8 million, or (42.2%), compared to the year ended December 31, 2022.
 This decrease was primarily driven by a \$73.1 million decline in stock compensation expense compared to the year ended December 31, 2022, as the Closing of the Business Combination triggered the accelerated vesting of incentive units and phantom equity rights and resulted in the recognition of \$78.0 million of stock compensation expense.
 Additionally, during the year ended December 31, 2022, the Company incurred transaction-related expenses of \$21.6 million related to the Business Combination and other associated capital structure transactions that did not recur during the year ended December 31, 2023.
 The transaction-related expenses consisted of the excess closing costs of the Business Combination over the Business Combination proceeds received, costs associated with sponsor share transfers and certain compensation paid resulting from the transaction.
-These decreases were partially offset by a \$5.3 million increase in severance expense.
-Additionally, outsourced professional services fees increased \$6.0 million, primarily due to an increase in legal expenses related to litigation costs incurred to defend the Company against claims asserted by the Company's former owner (see "Business-Legal Proceedings-Donovitz Litigation" in this prospectus and Note 18 to our consolidated financial statements for additional information).
-Furthermore, during the year ended December 31, 2023, the Company entered into a \$1.2 million due to an increase in an ongoing effort to increase awareness of the products and services offered by Biotecertified practitioners.
+These decreases were partially offset by a \$5.3 million increase in employee-related expenses due to an overall increase in headcount, an increase in sales incentives consistent with sales growth for the year and an increase in severance expense.
+Additionally, outsourced professional services fees increased \$6.0 million, primarily due to an increase in legal expenses related to litigation costs incurred to defend the Company against claims asserted by the Company's former owner (see "Donovitz Litigation" under Item 3 Legal Proceedings in this Annual Report on Form 10-K and Note 18 to our consolidated financial statements for additional information).
+Furthermore, during the year ended December 31, 2023, the Company entered into a \$1.2 million legal settlement with a former employee.
+Marketing expenses increased \$1.9 million due to an increase in web-based marketing and the production of informational materials in an ongoing effort to increase awareness of the products and services offered by Biotecertified practitioners.